 Good to know

-Currently we are only hiring Dutch and EU/EEA citizens.
-We are in the process of becoming a sponsor for non-EU citizens, however we cannot make any promises at the moment.
+Currently, we are only hiring candidates who are authorized to work in The Netherlands at the time of their application.
+We are in the process of becoming a sponsor for non-EU citizens, however, we cannot make any promises at the moment.
 Also, you must live in the Netherlands during your employment at Digital Power.